China says U.S. APEC goals too ambitious

 The U.S. arm of Germany's SolarWorld has asked a the Obama administration to impose duties of more than 100 percent on Chinese solar imports, which they said were unfairly undercutting U.S. prices and destroying American jobs.

-The U.S. Commerce Department is due to decide by November 9 on whether to launch an investigation on the case, which could add to friction before the summit.
+The U.S. Commerce Department is due to decide by Nov.
+9 on whether to launch an investigation on the case, which could add to friction before the summit.
+(Editing by Nick Macfie)

-(Additional reporting by Arshad Mohammed and Andrew Quinn in Washington; Editing by Nick Macfie and Cynthia Osterman)
+* Market can accommodate rising shale -Qatar minister (Updates throughout, adds comment, changes dateline from SINGAPORE)

+JAKARTA, Feb 8 Indonesia's biggest bank by assets, PT Bank Mandiri Tbk, said on Wednesday it was looking to boost its lending to the country's mining industry following an improvement in performance by some companies in the sector.